v1cont/yad/feature-comparison.md

 ⁽⁴⁾ Not applicable.

-⁽⁵⁾ Print settings are saved to new file `$XDG_CONFIG_HOME/yad/print.conf`.
-Other settings are still saved to `$XDG_CONFIG_HOME/yad.conf`.
+⁽⁵⁾ yadL saves print settings to new file `$XDG_CONFIG_HOME/yad/print.conf`, and other settings to `$XDG_CONFIG_HOME/yad.conf`.
 Instead, yadU uses `gsettings` to save its configuration; it can be built "standalone" without `gsettings` but then there is no `yad.conf` to save the configuration.

+⁽⁶⁾ yadL still provides option `--multi-progress` as a deprecated alias for `--progress`.